Se Habla Español

 I believed that my client’s bank had unfairly and improperly released his financial records during the investigation, harming him and his reputation.
 We filed suit against my client’s bank and lost at the trial level.
 We appealed to the Court of Appeals, and we lost again.
 Since I believed in the case, and I believed in my client, we took that case all the way to the Oklahoma Supreme Court.
 And we won.
 A 9-0 decision.
 A knockout.
 Shortly thereafter the bank settled for a confidential amount.
 Not not only did we win for our client, but we also won for every customer of every bank in our state that values privacy in their accounts.

-These days, I focus my practice on representing clients in matters of insurance law and personal injury — with a special focus on those who have been treated unfairly by an insurance company or seriously injured.
+These days, I focus my practice on representing clients in matters of castle doctrine and personal injury — with a special focus on those who have been treated unfairly by an insurance company or seriously injured.
 Not all of our cases end up in front of the Oklahoma Supreme Court, but we’re still on the side of the “David”s in our community and we’re still taking on the “giants.”

 If you have questions and would like to confidentially discuss your case with no charge and no obligation, please contact our office or submit your information using our online form.